Mauritian code-cutters to help deliver TLS 1.3

 - A TLS 1.3 contribution to Aria 2.

-That's a respectable workload for three people, so we asked why they chose TLS 1.3 for their efforts.
+That's a respectable workload, so we asked why they chose TLS 1.3 for their efforts.

 Logan said it's because TLS is present in so many packages there's an opportunity to make a contribution – and because there are still stresses between the protocol, its implementers, and a diverse wish-list among users.